PhaethonPsychis/Personal.Advisor.Service/WEB3MaritimeAthens2023.md

 The industry partners program brings together industry players with top blockchain research teams and WEB3 product managers.
-The program aim to shape the vision, build the specifications, and deploy prototypes for public web3-based infrastructure<br><br>
+The program aim to shape the vision, build the specifications, and deploy prototypes for public maritime web3-based infrastructure<br><br>
 How partners benefit from this collaboration:
 * They participate in building the specs and help form products that best serve the needs of the industry
 * They are "in the loop" familiarizing themselves with the upcoming technologies